There are six Velo Birmingham climbs, with a combined total of 7,000ft over the 100-mile route

 Technically, the climb starts around Ombersley and whilst some of you may be getting a little tired, you shouldn’t notice any elevation until the left turn off Kidderminster Road onto Woodcote Lane.
 The gradient does increase slightly at this point but just pace yourself until you reach Belbroughton, which sees the start of the King & Queen of the Mountain challenges.

 For most of us, legs will be tired at this point so start the climb as you mean to finish it.
 Don’t attack the hill unless you have the energy to keep it going throughout the full climb.
+We’ve recently re-looked at this final climb and think it’s going to be quite heavy on the legs after having already done 85 miles.
+It may be a case of taking a quick rest stop in Belbroughton, consuming a gel (or two) and then push-on to Clent and St. Kenelm’s Pass.

 Some of the roads are narrow lanes but after 85 miles, the 15,000 cyclists will probably be quite spread out by this point.
 St. Kenelm’s Pass is a fitting end to the Velo Birmingham climbs and whilst there are no valley-wide views, the countryside is still to be admired.